|Approximate Years Active||1974-77|

 Aug.
 26, 1977: Travis Moon appears on the bill with Elvin Bishop, Nitty Gritty Dirt Band, Steppenwolf, Jan Hammer Group, and more at SMI Productions 12-Hour Rock Fest at Hollywood Sportatorium , hosted by Wolf Man Jack.

 March 11, 1983: Jammin’ Recording Artists “Travis Moon” hosted a record album release party at Stage East in Stuart.
-“Sail Away” a cut from it’s album “Big Train Rollin”, won a spot on Gavin Radio station programming list, and was being played on over 130 stations.
+“Sail Away” a cut from their album “Big Train Rollin”, won a spot on Gavin Radio station programming list, and was being played on over 130 stations.

 May 25, 1984: Ken Cruickshank, with The Palm Beach Post wrote “Travis Moon is a hard driving rock band with a good local following, and has improved tremendously in the past one or two years”.